 Here is another type of ventilation that is not that common today.
 Perhaps it doesn’t look that nice.
 It allows natural ventilation to cool the attic space.
 It may be a little harder to put this type of ventilation grill in once the wall is built.
 Besides a circular shape, such grill can be rectangular as well.

 Solar Attic Fan

 A solar attic fan will probably sound like a good investment in our always hot and humid weather.
-I noticed several sellers in Malaysia for such fans but I do not know if they are reliable, with most offering 5 year warranty.
+I noticed several sellers in Malaysia for such fans but I do not know if such fans are reliable, although many offers 5 year warranty.

 These fans work similar to electric fans except are powered by solar.
 The advantage is you don’t have to install extra wiring up to the under the roof.

 One thing to consider before you decide to get them is that such fans do not come with an attached battery.
 Which means the fan only operates during the day time.
 This is okay since it is where heat builds up in your home, however it would not help to reduce temperatures on hot humid nights that sometime happens here.